-The following graph sets forth the daily historical performance of the INDU in the period from January 3, 2017 through February 17, 2022.
+The following graph sets forth the daily historical performance of the INDU in the period from January 3, 2017 through the pricing date.
 We obtained this historical data from Bloomberg L.P.
 We have not independently verified the accuracy or completeness of the information obtained from Bloomberg L.P.
-The horizontal line in the graph represents the INDU's hypothetical Coupon Barrier and Threshold Value of 24,018.42 (rounded to two decimal places), which is 70% of the INDU's hypothetical Starting Value of 34,312.03, which was its closing level on February 17, 2022.
-The actual Starting Value, Coupon Barrier and Threshold Value will be determined on the pricing date.
+The horizontal line in the graph represents the INDU's Coupon Barrier and Threshold Value of 23,192.23 (rounded to two decimal places), which is 70% of the INDU's Starting Value of 33,131.76.